 For insulation, itโs also a good idea to make sure your down is Responsible Down Standard (RDS) or Global Traceable Down Standard (GTDS) certified.
 This means that the plumage is coming from a reputable source with high standards for animal welfare and a transparent production process.

-Price
+Price & Value

 Kidsโ snow gear runs the spectrum when it comes to pricing; some items simply cost a lot more than others.
 An expensive item doesnโt necessarily mean it is better than an affordable alternative.
-However, sustainable fibers and eco-friendly companies do come at a cost; youโll pay more so the planet pays less.
+However, sustainable fibers and eco-friendly manufacturing do come at a cost; youโll pay more so the planet pays less.

 Base layers are a necessity for your children and you can expect to pay anywhere from $30 to $60 per item.
-The Columbia Omni-Heat Midweight Baselayer Crew ($25) is the most affordable in our grouping, because itโs made of synthetic materials with less of an emphasis on sustainability.
+The Columbia Omni-Heat Midweight Baselayer Crew ($25) is the most affordable in our grouping because itโs made of synthetic materials with less of an emphasis on sustainability.

 The Patagonia Kids Capilene Midweight Crew ($39) is priced in the middle of the spectrum.
 While it still uses synthetic materials, they are all recycled and that adds to the cost.
 At $109 per set ($55 per item), the Iksplor Kid Iksplorer Set is the priciest of the base layers, but youโre getting 100% merino wool that is certified by the Responsible Wool Standard.
+The Airblaster Youth Ninja Suit is slightly lower ($100) but it does come with top and bottom coverage, along with high-quality materials.

 The Patagonia Baby Down Sweater Vest falls somewhere in the middle ($99) thanks to a host of sustainable materials like recycled polyester and recycled down.
-The L.L.Bean Kidsโ Down Jacket ($109) sits at the top of the spectrum, because it offers more warmth and weather resistance than any of the other midlayers.
+The L.L.Bean Kidsโ Down Jacket ($109) sits at the top of the spectrum because it offers more warmth and weather resistance than any of the other midlayers.

 Outer layers like snow pants, ski jackets, and snowsuits will be the most expensive item you buy since they offer warmth and all-around weather protection.
 For ski jackets and snow pants, the price range is vast: $80-250.
 The Oaki Rain/Trail Suit ($69) is the most affordable outer layer in our guide.
 While it offers complete waterproofing, it does not have any insulation.

-The Patagonia Everyday Ready Jacket ($159), the Patagonia Infant High-Loft Down Sweater Bunting ($169), and the Namuk Crusade Snow Pants Upcycled ($149) are all near the top of the pack in regard to budget.
+While it can be used as a midlayer or exterior layer, the Town Hall Down Town Puffy ($160) is also near the top of the spectrum.
 While each of these products is completely waterproof and fully insulated, theyโre also constructed by brands with an ethos rooted in sustainability โ and the materials show that.

 There isnโt a single brand that is categorized as the โbestโ brands for kidsโ ski clothing.

 However, there are certainly brands that make high-quality products for kids.
-In the United States, Patagonia has long been known for exceptional kidsโ apparel, with a special nod to their Infant High-Loft Down Sweater Bunting.
+In the United States, Patagonia has long been known for exceptional kidsโ apparel, with a special nod to theirย Infant High-Loft Down Sweater Bunting.

 Columbia Sportswear is also known for decent and affordable kidsโ snow gear.
 But in the past 5-7 years, more new or European brands have come to the American market with kids-only apparel, adding more competition and quality into the category.
 These brands include Iksplor, Reima, WeeDo, and Namuk, to name a few.

 Neither is better and there is no overall rule on snow pants versus snowsuits.
 However, a general rule of thumb is that snowsuits are better for smaller kiddos (younger than kindergarten) whereas snow pants are more popular with the older crowd.
 Snowsuits work best for babies, toddlers, and preschoolers because there are no cracks to let cold air or snow inside.